-5.4.1 Stage F
+5.4.1 Preparation for the Biocover Pilot

-The proposed Stage F contours and works are presented on Drawing C-02.
+The proposed Preparation for the Bicover Pilot contours and works are presented on Drawing C-03.
 The objectives of this stage of the development sequence are as follows:

-- Fill the western portion of the landfill; and - Promote positive drainage off the landfill.
+- Fill the western top portion of the landfill; and - Promote positive drainage off the landfill.

-- Landfilling will take place in the western portion of the Site; and - Waste will be landfilled in order to construct a slope of 33 percent (3H:1V).
+- Landfilling will take place in the western top portion of the Site; - Waste will be landfilled in order to construct a slope of 33 percent (3H:1V) as well as 10 precent (10H:1V) slopes; and - Prepare the former tarped area of the landfill for the Biocover Pilot.

-- Provide 10,800 cubic metres of air space; - Accept 7,128 tonnes of waste; - Require approximately 2,160 cubic metres of daily/intermediate cover; and - Provide approximately seven months of Site life.
+- Provide 5,750 cubic metres of air space;

+- Accept 3,795 tonnes of waste;

+- Require approximately 1,150 cubic metres of daily/intermediate cover; and

+• Provide approximately four months of Site life.